jonespm/SI664-docs/install/mac-brew_python_django_mysql-install.md

 ### 7.2 Root User Password Screen
 Provide a password for the "root" user.

-:warn: write this password down and store it in a safe place.
+:warning: Write this password down and store it in a safe place.
 You *will need it* later.

-:warn: leave checked "Start MySQL Server once the installation is complete."
+:warning: Leave checked "Start MySQL Server once the installation is complete."

 Click the "Finish" button and then provide your system password if prompted in order to complete the installation.

-:bulb: if you choose not to move the installer *.dmg to the Trash, remember to eject the mounted volume via the Finder.
+:bulb: If you choose not to move the installer *.dmg to the Trash, remember to eject the mounted volume via the Finder.

 ### 7.3 MySQL installation location
 The default installation directory is `/usr/local/`.